Robert Durst Sued For Alleged Wrongful Death Of His First Wife

 — CelebStarzNews (@CelebStarzNews) March 22, 2019

 Two years ago, Kathleen Durst was declared legally deceased by a judge.
 Since Kathleen’s disappearance decades ago, Durst has denied harming Kathleen.
 However, in the wrongful death lawsuit, the documents state that Durst has admitted to killing Kathleen many times.
-The lawsuit also mentions the comments durst made during the filming of the HBO documentary, The Jinx: The Life and Deaths of Robert Durst.”
-Right before the final part of the documentary was scheduled to air, Durst was arrested in March 2015 in New Orleans.
+The lawsuit also mentions the comments he made during the filming of the HBO documentary, The Jinx: The Life and Deaths of Robert Durst.
+Right before the final part of the documentary was scheduled to air, Durst was arrested in March, 2015, in New Orleans.

 Durst has never been charged over the disappearance of his first wife.
 However, he is due to start his trial later in the year for the murder of Susan Berman, who was a close friend of his for years.
 Durst admitted to Berman that he had killed Kathleen, and then after the admission, shot her in 2000.
 Prior to her death, authorities were planning on talking to Berman about Kathleen’s death.